ndwarshuis/org-sql/README.md

 `:database` key must also already exist.
 The user used by `org-sql` to connect must have permissions to create tables and insert/delete data from said tables.

+See the init file for [MariaDB](test/docker/mariadb/init/org_sql.sql) for bare-bones example.

 ## Database Customization

-Org-SQL by default will only create tables (with pimary and foreign keys) and insert/delete data in these tables.
-If you want to do anything beyond this such as creating additional indexes, adding triggers, defining and calling procedures, etc one can do so through 'hooks'.
-These are variables that hold additional SQL statements that will be run along with the functions in Org-SQL.
+`org-sql` by default will only create tables (with pimary and foreign keys) and insert/delete data in these tables.
+If you want to do anything beyond this such as creating additional indexes, adding triggers, defining and calling procedures, etc, one can do so through 'hooks'.
+These are variables that hold additional SQL statements that will be run along with the functions in `org-sql`.

 These variables are:
 - `org-sql-post-init-hooks`: run after `org-sql-init-db`